handspy/linguini/readme.md

 Linguini is a small Java library to perform Linguistic Analysis in written texts.
 It aims to be independent of the natural language used, but will firstly focus on the portuguese (Portugal) language.

-The portuguese replacements and toponyms were mostly copied from [NLPPORT](https://github.com/rikarudo/NLPPORT), hence those files are licensed under GNU GPLv3.
+The portuguese replacements and toponyms were mostly copied from [NLPPORT](https://github.com/rikarudo/NLPPORT).

 [![Maven Central](https://img.shields.io/maven-central/v/pt.up.hs/linguini.svg)][maven-repo]
 [![Bintray](https://api.bintray.com/packages/handspy/maven/linguini/images/download.svg)][bintray-repo]